-Also, take into account the health of the local financial sector as well as the exposure to and cash flow of different kinds of currencies.
+Also, take into account the health of the local financial sector as well as the exposure to and cash flow of different kinds of currencies (minimum balance fees, etc.).
 Both of these reflect the overall health of the bank’s situation.

 Lastly, be sure to make yourself aware of the cost of cashing out.
 Know the cryptocurrency bank’s local laws concerning taxation on cashing out as well as any fees tacked onto the process.
 There will be selling fees, transfer costs, and also a loss of value from the trade.
 Be sure to know what your cryptocurrency bank’s fees are before getting involved.